mliew21396/remote-work-u2/week-6/7-technical-blog.md

 #### Option 6: Inheritance vs Composition
 What is ruby inheritance?
 What is composition?
 Which have you used this week?
 Create your own examples to explain how to use each.

 ## Release 2: Blog it
 Write a blog post that teaches your audience about the topic.
 Think of examples to use to teach and SHOW your audience what you are describing.

 ## Release 3: Publish
 Link to your blog on the blog-posts/index.html of your site and push your changes.

 ## Release 4: Promote
 Now it's time to show off your work and share your knowledge with your cohortmates using Twitter!

 Tweet your blog post using the hashtag **#DBCConcepts**.

 ## Release 5: Read

-Read at least one post for each topic (except for the one you wrote about).
+Read at least one other person's post on a topic you're interested in.
 Give the author A.S.K (Actionable, specific, and kind) feedback as an issue on their repo or a tweet!